baoquylan/solana-it-remi/Readme.md

 anchor test
 ```
 #### 🔥Build and deploy:
 In this Readme, I will introduce deploy to localhost.
-If you looking for testnet or devnet, you can swith to them by change the Anchor.toml:
+If you looking for testnet or devnet, you can switch to them by change the Anchor.toml:

 ![Alt text](image.png)